 The Sacrament of Penance is the sacrament of spiritual healing.
 Reconciliation involves contrition, confession to a priest, absolution by the priest, and penance.
 After making an examination of conscience, the penitent confesses his/her sins to the priest, who is the minister of Christ’s mercy.
 The intent of this sacrament is to provide healing for the soul as well as to regain the grace of God, lost by sin.

-SATURDAY: Confessions will be heard from 7:30 - 7:55 am, and from 4:00 - 4:45 pm.
+SATURDAY: Confessions will be heard from 4:00 - 4:45 pm.
 If you desire to receive the Sacrament at a different time, please contact the parish office.

 Jesus said to them again, "Peace be with you.
 As the Father has sent me, so I send you."
 And when he had said this, he breathed on them and said to them, "Receive the holy Spirit.
 Whose sins you forgive are forgiven them, and whose sins you retain are retained." --John 20:21-23